Monday, October 6, 2025

 Storms Will Come

-To followers of Christ and to those who don't, "happily ever after" will never happen in this world.
+For followers of Christ and for those who don't, "happily ever after" will never happen in this world.
 Believing and obeying Christ will bring blessings, but there will also still be pain and hardships as "His will be done."
 Case in point.....Paul, author of much of the New Testament.

 After his miraculous conversion in Damascus, Paul did not get the girl, run a successful tent-making business, and raise kids that came every Sunday after church for family dinner.
 Throughout Acts, Paul finds himself traveling the Roman empire sharing the news of Jesus primarily to gentiles, being pursued and persecuted primarily by his fellow Jews, and spending a great deal of time chained up in prisons.
 These were difficult, but very ordinary (non-miraculous) circumstances that God used to spread His unstoppable gospel message.